zalando-zmon/zmon-docs/docs/user/check-ref/kubernetes_wrapper.rst

 .. note::

-    Kubernetes wrapper will authenticate using service account, which assumes the wroker is running in a Kubernetes cluster.
+    - Kubernetes wrapper will authenticate using service account, which assumes the worker is running in a Kubernetes cluster.
+    - All Kubernetes wrapper calls are scoped to the Kubernetes cluster hosting the worker.
+It is not intended to be used in querying multiple clusters.

 .. _labelSelectors: